polo1093/bdo-guild-quest-mod/README.md

 Answer is NO. It only works for EU/NA clients. (no i wont do it for others regions).

 * This works for all Black Desert EU/NA languages?
-Answer is NO. It only works for EU/NA clients using ENGLISH as game language option. (i can do DE/FR support if requested by more users).
+Answer is NO. It only works for EU/NA clients using ENGLISH or DEUSTCH as game language option. (i can do FR support if requested by more users).

 * This contains what type of quests?
 All guild quests.
 Including 3 types: subjugation, gathering, trading.